commerceblock/docs/source/ocean-api/index.rst

    </table>

-*Parameter #5---the Base58check address for the policyAsset change*
+*Parameter #5---the Base58check address for the issuanceAsset change*

 .. raw:: html